-If you are using any other SEO plugins such as Yoast, All in One SEO Pack, or The SEO Framework, you will need to turn off the Squirrly’s meta description, and title feature.
+If you are using any other SEO plugins such as Yoast, All in One SEO Pack, or The SEO Framework, you will need to turn off Squirrly’s meta description and title feature.

 Once you complete installation, activate the plugin by signing up for Squirrly SEO.
 It’s mandatory because you can use Squirrly on one blog with one email at a time in the free plan.